According to the U.S. Consumer Product Safety Commission (CPSC), over 50 million Americans do their running on the Treadmill each year.

-So Treadmill or Running Outside?
+Treadmill or Running Outside?

 Research has found that VO2 max (the optimum rate at which the heart, lungs, and muscles can effectively use oxygen during exercise) is the same while running on a treadmill and outside.
-So treadmill running is as effective as outside running, at least on this parameter.
+So, treadmill running is as effective as outside running, at least on this parameter.

 Quads & Hamstrings

 Treadmill running involves your quads more as the mat is already moving towards you, whereas outdoor running involves your hamstrings much more.
-So, if you are training for a marathon, better spend more time outside.
+So, if you are training for a marathon, you had better spend more time outside.

 Marathon Training on a Treadmill

 One thing is for sure.
-If you are training for an event then it helps to have a treadmill at home.
+If you are training for an event, then it helps to have a treadmill at home.

-The ever-changing terrain outside will help you build stability for the race track and there is no substitute for that.
+The ever-changing terrain outside will help you build stability for the race track, and there is no substitute for that.

-Do both if you like to take part in events and love to have PBs (personal best timings) and podium finishes.
+Do both if you like to participate in events and love to have PBs (personal best timings) and podium finishes.

 Most research shows that running does not cause joint damage, whether outside or on a treadmill.
 However, if you are a family, it helps to have a treadmill at home, as everyone can use the same one at different times of the day.